luisnasc/gbpf-matlab-robotpathplanning/README.md

-## GBPF
+# GBPF

-Goal-biased Probabilistic Foam
+## Goal-biased Probabilistic Foam

+GBPF is a robot path planning method based on Probabilistic Foam that provides a safe path to a robot navigate.